navcoin/navcoin-org/content/community-fund/index.en.md

             </div>
             <div class="item-details-group">
               <div class="item-text">
-                <p style="margin-top:0; margin-bottom: 15px;">Public awareness is one of the most important things to achieve for any cryptocurrency, and one way to achieve this is by creating stickers which you can post to different places like your car, the window of your store etc.<br><br>
+                <p style="margin-top:0; margin-bottom: 15px;">Public awareness is one of the most important things to achieve for any cryptocurrency, and one way to achieve this is by creating stickers which you can post to different places like your car, the window of your store, etc.<br><br>
-                This proposal is to get the things needed, to print and cut NAV stickers and send them out to the people interested in it in community.
-You can <a href="https://collab.navcoin.org/s/navcoin-sticker-creation/custom_pages/container/view?id=12" style="color:white; text-decoration: underline">read more about it here.</a></p>
+                This proposal is to get the things needed to print and cut NAV stickers and send them out to the people interested in the community.
+You can <a href="https://collab.navcoin.org/s/navcoin-sticker-creation/custom_pages/container/view?id=12" target="_blank" style="color:white; text-decoration: underline">read more about it here.</a></p>
                 <div class="cf-proposal-stat">
                     <h4>Status</h4>
                     <h4>Pending</h4>